oracle/terraform-provider-oci/docs/examples/hypervisors/kvm/README.md

 This sample code will be responsible to perform the following tasks:

-- Setup of all required network components: VCN, Internet Gateway, frontend & backend subnets, and security lists
+- Setup of all required network components: VCN, Internet Gateway, frontend & backend subnets, and security lists.

-- Spin up a [Bare Metal](https://docs.us-phoenix-1.oraclecloud.com/Content/Compute/Concepts/computeoverview.htm) Instance based on Oracle Linux 7.x image
+- Spin up a [Bare Metal](https://docs.us-phoenix-1.oraclecloud.com/Content/Compute/Concepts/computeoverview.htm) Instance based on Oracle Linux 7.x image.

+- Attach [secondary VNICs](https://docs.us-phoenix-1.oraclecloud.com/Content/Network/Tasks/managingVNICs.htm) to the Bare Metal instance, configure them as vlan-tagged interfaces.

--	Installation of the KVM hypervisor provided by the Linux Kernel available as a [Terraform module](https://www.terraform.io/docs/modules/usage.html) (reusable artifact).
+-	Installation of the KVM hypervisor provided by the Linux Kernel provided as a [Terraform module](https://www.terraform.io/docs/modules/usage.html) (reusable artifact).
 This process requires instance restart due to the kernel changes.
-You can find detailed information about how to setup KVM on OCI [here](https://docs.us-phoenix-1.oraclecloud.com/Content/Resources/Assets/installing_kvm_multi_vnics.pdf).
-Module documentation containing the list of input variables and Module usage is available [here](./modules/kvm-hypervisor/README.md).

 -	Download of the qcow2 image.
 In case you have your image file stored on your local computer, you can upload it to a [Bucket](https://docs.us-phoenix-1.oraclecloud.com/Content/Object/Tasks/managingbuckets.htm) on the [OCI Object Storage](https://docs.us-phoenix-1.oraclecloud.com/Content/Object/Concepts/overview.htm).

+- Create a guest VM using the downloaded image.

+- Attach the vlan-tagged interface (in PCI-passthrough mode) as network interfaces to the guest VM.

 Requirements
 ------------

 - Access to OCI environment
 - [Generated OCI keys and OCIDs](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm)
-- Terraform 0.10.x
+- Terraform 0.10.x+

 ### Usage